Artrajz/vits-simple-api/README.md

 The default address is http://127.0.0.1:23456/admin.

-**The initial username and password can be found at the bottom of the config.yaml file after the first startup.**
+**The initial username and password can be found by searching for 'admin' in the config.yaml file after the first startup.**

 # Function Options Explanation